-No later than five years after the inception of the City of Dunwoody, the Mayor and the City Council shall call for a charter commission to review the City's experience and recommend to the General Assembly any changes to the Charter.
-The Charter shall also be reviewed in the year 2020, seven years after the initial review.
-Members of the Charter Commission shall be appointed as follows: one by the Mayor, one by the City Council, and one by each member of the Georgia House of Representatives or Senate whose district lies wholly or partially within the corporate boundaries of the City.
-All members of the Charter Commission must reside in the City of Dunwoody.
-The commission must complete the recommendations within the time frame required by the City Council.
+No later than five years after the inception of the City of Dunwoody, the mayor and the city council shall call for a charter commission to review the city's experience and recommend to the General Assembly any changes to the charter.
+Members of the charter commission shall be appointed as follows: one by the mayor, one by the city council, and one by each member of the Georgia House of Representatives or Senate whose district lies wholly or partially within the corporate boundaries of the city.
+All members of the charter commission must reside in the City of Dunwoody.
+The commission must complete the recommendations within the time frame required by the city council.